-The John Laffin Memorial Lecture is held annually in July.
+The John Laffin Memorial Lecture is held annually.
 The lecture is open to members, their guests and anyone with an interest in the First AIF and its part in the Great War 1914-1918.

 The inaugural lecture was held on 13th July 2003 at the Richmond RSL.
 Each year guest speakers address the audience.
 This is followed by a question time and an opportunity to socialise over light refreshments.